NIEM/NIEM-Training/Master NIEM Document/Exercise_Solutions.md

 ## Roles

-Q. How many kinds of roles can an "item" play?
+Q: How many kinds of roles can an "item" play?
 What are they?
 (Hint: "Kinds of roles" refers to types.)

-A. There are six different types that a `RoleOfItem` can be in:
+A: There are six different types that a `RoleOfItem` can be in:

 -   [j:CrashVehicleType](http://niem5.org/wayfarer/j/CrashVehicleType.html)
 -   [nc:EquipmentType](http://niem5.org/wayfarer/nc/EquipmentType.html)